Larkin, Perron, Copp score in 3rd period as Red Wings win 5-4 to hand Bruins 1st regulation loss

 - Oops!Something went wrong.Please try again later.

-and each had a goal and an assist, and and also scored for Detroit, which had lost four of five (1-3-1). had 26 saves.
+and Lucas Raymond each had a goal and an assist, and and Jake Walman also scored for Detroit, which had lost four of five (1-3-1).
+Ville Husso had 26 saves.

 James van Riemsdyk, Matthew Poitras, Charlie Coyle and David Pastrnak had the goals for the Bruins, who were 9-0-1.
 Linus Ullmark stopped 35 shots.